Alexander Timans

 Links: Paper

-We suggest max-rank, a multiple testing correction based on rank permutations that is particularly suitable for multiple testing issues arising in conformal prediction.
+We propose max-rank, a simple multiple testing correction based on rank permutations that is particularly suitable for multiple testing issues arising in conformal prediction, e.g. for multi-output regression.

 project image